Routines That Stick: Long-Term Fitness Habits for Adults With Down Syndrome and Asperger’s

 Verbal encouragement

-Demonstrations instead of long explanations
+Engaging demonstrations instead of long explanations

 5. Celebrate Success

 Tracking progress visually (charts, stickers, apps) reinforces habit formation.
+Exercise App messages work well.

 A Daily Habit Plan (10–20 minutes)